How to Grow and Care for a PeeGee Hydrangea Tree

-PeeGee hydrangea trees are a favorite on our brick homestead for their dramatic, old-fashioned beauty.
-Their large, cone-shaped blooms create a statement in any garden, yet caring for them doesn’t have to be complicated.
-With the right planting, pruning, and seasonal attention, these hydrangeas thrive and reward you with a long-lasting show of flowers each summer.
+PeeGee hydrangea trees are one of my favorite plants on our brick homestead because of their dramatic, old-fashioned beauty.
+Their massive blooms and graceful shape make the perfect focal point in a cottage garden, and the best part is that PeeGee hydrangea care really doesn’t have to be complicated.
+With the right planting location, seasonal pruning, and a little yearly attention, these beautiful flowering trees reward you with huge blooms summer after summer.

-In this guide, I’ll walk you through exactly how I grow and care for a PeeGee hydrangea tree on our homestead.
-From planting and pruning to fertilizing and winter care, these tips will help you enjoy a hydrangea tree that’s healthy, beautiful, and a centerpiece in your garden for years to come.
+In this guide, I’ll walk you through exactly how I grow and care for a PeeGee hydrangea tree on our homestead—from planting and watering to pruning, fertilizing, and winter care—so you can enjoy a healthy, thriving tree that becomes a beautiful centerpiece in your garden for years to come.

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.